ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 	c2pwrite = stdout.fileno()

 {% endhighlight %}
 it does bug me how similar the stdin / stdout / stderr code is.
-I know if i had to write this code i will desperatly try to somehow refactore in one block, i'm not sure tough if it will be a good idea, refactoring is not always a good thing.
+I know if I had to write this code I will desperatly try to somehow refactore it in one block, I'm not sure tough if it will be a good idea, refactoring is not always a good thing.

 {% highlight python %}
  # How long to resume waiting on a child after the first ^C.